Everything You Need To Know About Computer Encryption

 • Symmetric encryption

-Here, a single key is used to encrypt data.
+Here, you use a single key to encrypt your data.
 If you wish for someone to access this data, this single key needs to be shared with that individual.
 The key acts like a password, decrypting the data once you input the correct key.

 • Asymmetric encryption

-Here, two keys are used to encrypt and decrypt data – a public key and a private key.
-The user who has the data needs both the keys to access the data.
+In this instance two keys are used to encrypt and decrypt data – a public key and a private key.
+The user who has the data needs both the keys to access it.
 The public key is made available to everyone, while the private key is only provided to the individual who first encrypted the data.
 This key needs to be shared if the data is to be made accessible.

 Types of computer encryption

-So, what can you encrypt on the computer?
+So, what can you encrypt on your computer?

 • Files and folders

 In this type of encryption, you can encrypt only specific files and folders which you want protected.
-These are great if you have a small company and all your employees access data from a common pool.
-You can use this to encrypt only select files which you need to share confidentially.
+This is useful if you have a small company and all your employees access data from a common pool.
+In this case, you can use this to encrypt only select files which you need to share confidentially.

 • Whole/Full-disks

 This type of encryption is used to encrypt all the data on your computer.
-Here everything – CDs, USB drives, files, data on the cloud, etc. – are all encrypted.
+Here everything – CDs, USB drives, files, cloud data, etc. – are all encrypted.
 This offers the most comprehensive type of protection to your computer.

-These days, operating systems like iOS and Windows have built-in encryption software, which you can use to encrypt the data on your system.
-All you need to do is configure your system’s settings, and the data will be encrypted automatically.
+Nowadays, most operating systems like iOS and Windows have built-in encryption software, which you can use to encrypt all the data on your system.
+All you need to do is configure your system’s settings, and your data will be encrypted automatically.